-Instilling an appreciation for diversity and inclusion in everything we do ensures that we continue to be an agency that is an effective and desirable workplace for our employees.
+Instilling an appreciation for diversity, equity and inclusion in everything we do ensures that we continue to be an agency that is a welcoming and fulfilling workplace for our employees.

-Employee Resource Groups (ERGs) are voluntary, employee-organized, company recognized groups that provide a forum for employees of similar backgrounds, cultures, and interests to come together for networking, support and professional development and to promote cultural and civic awareness.
-ERGs assist companies with core business objectives such as recruitment and retention of employees, marketing and advertising, and establishing nurturing community relationships.
+The Workforce Diversity, Equity & Inclusion team supports and elevates ten Employee Business Resource Groups (EBRGs).
+These groups are voluntary, employee-organized, agency supported groups that provide a forum for employees to come together for networking, support and professional development and to promote cultural and civic awareness and allyship.
+EBRGs assist the agency with core business objectives such as recruitment and retention of employees, marketing and advertising, and establishing nurturing community relationships.

 The mission of the Port Authority Asian American Association (PAAAA) is to enhance the awareness and importance of a diverse workforce within the Port Authority.
 The PAAAA strives to maintain and provide an organization with high standards to fulfill the mission and to represent the needs and ideas of Asian and Asian American staff through all aspects of the agency, particularly in key decision-making positions, to address the unique perspective of the various cultures that are represented through PAAAA.
 The group strives to convey a greater understanding and recognition of the impact of Asians and Asian Americans within the Port Authority and within the region we serve.
 PAAAA is committed to promoting potential and effective future leaders and assisting them in cultivating long-term positive relationships necessary to succeed and contribute to the overarching agency mission.

 The mission of the Network of Black Employees (NBE) is to enhance and encourage the career growth and development of its members, as well as provide community outreach and assistance.
-NBE is an organization of African-American and other minority employees of the Port Authority that was established in 1983 to develop, enhance and provide a network of resources for career development and skills enhancement of members; to identify, develop and participate in economic empowerment and business opportunities for its members both within and external to the Port Authority; and to promote community outreach and/or involvement, particularly to collegiate or scholastic-bound youth.
+Established in 1983, NBE has a diverse membership of Port Authority and PATH employees from all levels of the agency.
+We promote programs to help develop, enhance, and provide a network of resources for career development and skills enhancement of members; to identify, coordinate and collaborate in economic empowerment and business opportunities both internal and external to the Port Authority; and to promote community outreach and/or involvement, particularly to collegiate or scholastic-bound youth.

 The mission of the Network for Emerging Talent (NET) is to create opportunities and programs that foster relationships between employees from different generations and with different levels of organizational experience, ensuring that new and emerging staff can build trust with and gain broad institutional knowledge from those further along in their careers, and vice-versa.
 Through networking and information-sharing efforts, we will allow for the continued development of our multi-generational workforce and, subsequently, the continued success of the Port Authority.

-The mission of the Port Authority Hispanic Society (PAHS) is to represent and promote the interest of Hispanics employed by the Port Authority/PATH by supporting PAHS members as an agency resource; aligning efforts to the agency's business goals; providing training outlets and developmental activities to enhance the career prospects and professional growth of its members; enhancing Hispanic representation; serving as a conduit for social, cultural, and professional networking activities, outside organizations and the communities that we serve; and promoting awareness of and involvement with underrepresented employees’ issues and concerns.
+The mission of the Port Authority Hispanic Society (PAHS) is to represent and promote the interest of Hispanics employed by the Port Authority/PATH by supporting PAHS members as an agency resource; aligning efforts to the agency's business goals; providing training outlets and developmental activities to enhance the career prospects and professional growth of its members; enhancing Hispanic representation; serving as a conduit for social, cultural, and professional networking activities, including outside of the Port Authority, in organizations and the communities that we serve; and promoting awareness of and involvement with underrepresented employees’ issues and concerns.